aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## \_buildCreateJsonColumQuery

-It takes a table name, a name for the new column, the name of the field in the JSON, and the data type of the new column, and returns a query that will create a new column in the table that is a copy of the field in the JSON column.
+\_buildCreateJsonColumQuery(tableName, nameOfJsonColumn, jsonField, dataTypeOfNewColumn, isNotNull, isUnique)

+The function takes the following parameters:

+*   tableName - the name of the table to add the column to
+*   nameOfJsonColumn - the name of the new column
+*   jsonField - the name of the field in the JSON column to extract
+*   dataTypeOfNewColumn - the data type of the new column
+*   isNotNull - a boolean value indicating whether the new column should be nullable
+*   isUnique - a boolean value indicating whether the new column should be unique

 ### Parameters